thosgood/this-weeks-finds/markdown/week3.md

 Here's this week's reading material.
 The first test will be in two weeks. :-)

-1) On the Vassiliev Knot Invariants by Dror Bar-Natan, Harvard University "pre-preprint."
+1) "On the Vassiliev Knot Invariants", by Dror Bar-Natan, Harvard University "pre-preprint."

 I went to UC San Diego this week to give a talk, and the timing was